espernguyen97/Python_World_Trends_Analysis/README.md

 Task 3:

 A visualization based off the data for 2 years: 1960 and 2013.
+The data is provided for 2 years: 1960 and 2013 and there's a need to produce a visualisation for each of these years.

 Task 4: An insights into how the periods compare.